 Written during a separation from her husband Carey Hart in 2008, Pink's "So What" is a little petty and a lot of fun, with lines like "You're a tool" and "I'm not gonna pay his rent."

-After they reconciled in 2009, Pink talked about still performing the song when she appeared on Ellen in 2009.
-"It's funny now!"
+After they reconciled in 2009, Pink talked about still performing the song when she appeared on Ellen that year: "It's funny now!"

 The 98 Degrees lead singer released this solo track in 2006 following his very public divorce from Jessica Simpson, and it ultimately became his most successful song.